pschool-in/curriculum/content/grammar/sentence-pattern-draft.md

 Kawin  | rides | the horse.
 The dog | bit | a boy.
 Roshini | sings | a song.
-My mother | received | the parcel.
+My Teacher | received | the Award.
 Vignesh | writes | a letter.
 ```